 Abusive narcissists use love bombing tactics to bring back their victim, when they realise that he or she is creating emotional distance because of the abuse.

 Most abusers are usually afraid of abandonment.
 To make sure that they are never abandoned, they abuse their target in order to destroy their self-esteem so that they won’t think of looking for another relationship partner.
 Abuse sends the message “I’m mistreating you because you are worthless and nobody will ever find you attractive except me.”
 But the emotional distance that the victim creates during abusive phases makes the abuser feel abandoned.
 To lure them back quickly, the abuser uses love bombs.

-The best way to deal with a narcissist’s love bombs, is to act indifferent.
+The best way to deal with a narcissist’s “love bombs” is to act indifferent.
 This is because, when a narcissist believes that they have elevated their target’s self-confidence and happiness through love bombs, they usually expect to get something big in return.
-So, when they don’t get what they wanted they try to undo the love bombing tactic by abusing their target.
+So, when they don’t get what they want they try to undo the love bombing tactic by abusing their target.

-The feedback a narcissist gets, has a big impact on their self-esteem.
-The more they believe that they can control someone through love bombing tactics, they higher they think about themselves.
+The feedback a narcissist gets has a big impact on their self-esteem.
+The more they believe that they can control someone through love bombing tactics, the higher they think about themselves.
 Sometimes love bombing is only used to test their ability to attract someone.
 (See: what do narcissists want in a relationship)